timmseth/gmdb-static/README.md

 ## Requirements:
 - A webserver (you can host it on apache,httpd,lamp,wamp,xxamp, etc).
-- PHP installed with php-dom/php-xml modules (php8 works).
+- PHP installed with the php-dom module (php8 with php-xml works).
 - SSL cert if desired - if using localhost self-signed is fine or you can disable the SSL redirect as detailed below.

 ## Required Configuration